mjbradvica/personal-website-articles/2024/simplifying-state-for-reference-types.md

 > This new hook is only required for reference types.
 Primitives need not apply.

 With this new implementation, you may update any state reference type by simply changing the property or field.
 No more custom cloning, JSON workarounds, or frustration.

+## Conclusion

+State fundamentals can be tricky in front-end frameworks.
+State for reference types has a few extra caveats that if not properly understood can lead to frustration and undefined behavior in applications.
+Having a consistent and reliable method for updating reference types via StructuredClone is one technique for reducing developer frustration and confusion.